Graph Kernel Neural Networks: GNNs from Graph Kernels

 \subsection{Preliminaries}

-\paragraph{Kernel methods} are a class of algorithms that are capable of learning when presented with a particular pairwise similarity measure on the input data, known as a kernel.
+\textit{\textbf{Kernel methods.}} This class of algorithms is capable of learning when presented with a particular positive pairwise measure on the input data, known as a kernel.
 Consider a set $X$ and a positive semi-definite kernel function $\mathcal{K}: X \times X \rightarrow \mathbb{R}$ such that there exists a map $\phi: X \rightarrow H$ into a Hilbert space $H$ and $\mathcal{K}(x,y) = \phi(x)^\top \phi(y)$ for all $x,y \in X$.
 Crucially, $X$ can represent any set of data on which a kernel can be defined, from $\mathbb{R}^d$ to a finite set of graphs.
-Hence, the field of machine learning is ripe with examples of graph kernels (see Section~\ref{sec:related}), which are nothing but positive semi-definite pairwise similarity measures on graphs.
+Hence, the field of machine learning is ripe with examples of graph kernels (see Section~\ref{sec:related}), which are nothing but positive semi-definite pairwise similarity measures\footnote{Note that while several kernels can be interpreted as similarity measures, this is not always the case~\cite{nebel2017types}.} on graphs.
 These can be either implicit (only $\mathcal{K}$ is computed) or explicit ($\phi$ is also computed).

-\paragraph{Weisfeiler-Lehman test.} The WL kernel~\citep{shervashidze2011weisfeiler} is one of the most powerful and commonly used graph kernels and it is based on the 1-dimensional Weisfeiler-Lehman (1-WL) graph isomorphism test.
-The idea underpinning the test is that of partitioning the node set by iteratively propagating the node labels between adjacent nodes.
+\textit{\textbf{Weisfeiler-Lehman test.}} The WL kernel~\cite{shervashidze2011weisfeiler} is one of the most powerful and commonly used graph kernels, and it is based on the 1-dimensional Weisfeiler-Lehman (1-WL) graph isomorphism test.
+The idea underpinning the test is to partition the node set by iteratively propagating the node labels between adjacent nodes.
 With each iteration, the set of labels accumulated at each node of the graph is then mapped to a new label through a hash function.
 This procedure is repeated until the cardinality of the set of labels stops growing.
 Two graphs can then be compared in terms of their label sets at convergence, with two graphs being isomorphic only if their label sets coincide.